 It’s true that buying delta-8 THC online has the upper hand over local errands, but it’s not always sunshine and rainbows.

 Sometimes, it’s a weird place where you can stumble on overpriced, mediocre products marketed as premium carts, tinctures, or gummies.

 Finding a trustworthy source of delta-8 requires a serious amount of research, not to mention the knowledge of the parameters on third-party lab reports.

 If you’re in a hurry, feel free to use my personal shortlist of the best delta-8 stores.
 These two brands have been supplying my cognitive health for the last two years with great results.
 Both test their products rigorously in ISO-certified laboratories for potency and contaminants to ensure maximum safety.

 1. Area 52

-Area 52 is a California-based manufacturer whose slogan is “alienize your state of mind,” which is a clear indicator of its product line-up.
+Area 52 is a Nevada-based manufacturer whose slogan is “alienize your state of mind,” which is a clear indicator of its product line-up.
 The brand entered the hemp market with its selection of premium delta-8 THC products, such as tinctures, gummies, vape carts, and pre-rolled joints.